Sintra-Portugal.com

 The historic centre of Sintra

 Once finished at the top of the Palácio da Pena hill, catch the 434 bus down to the historic centre of Sintra, which is served by the Sintra Vila bus stop.
-There is a scenic footpath, the Caminho de Santa Maria, which leads down from the Castelo dos Mouros to the town centre.
+There is a scenic footpath, the Caminho de Santa María, which leads down from the Castelo dos Mouros to the town centre.
 However, for the day trip there is not normally enough time for this.

 Sintra has a delightful centre, with its cobbled streets and traditionally painted buildings filled with family-run cafes and unique shops.
-Highlights of Sintra include the flamboyant town hall, the busy tourist shopping streets of Rua das Padarias and the pretty church of Igreja de Santa Maria.
+Highlights of Sintra include the flamboyant town hall, the busy tourist shopping streets of Rua das Padarias and the pretty church of Igreja de Santa María.
 There is a wide selection of restaurants and cafes in the centre of Sintra, so this makes the ideal location for lunch.

 While in one of Sintra's cafes, do try a Queijadas - the traditional sweet pastry of Sintra.

-Rua Padarias shopping sintra
+Rua das Padarias shopping sintra

 For the later part of the day, you could either visit the Quinta da Regaleira or the Palácio Nacional de Sintra.
 The Quinta da Regaleira has fascinating gardens filled with caves and secret passages, while the gothic Palácio Nacional is rich in Portuguese history, being the most used royal palace in Portugal.